*This site contains affiliate links, which means I receive a commission when you buy. See my full disclosure.

 If you plan on coming to Barcelona soon, check out my comprehensive guide on what to wear in Barcelona.
 Also, check out my guide on what to wear in Spain – if you’re traveling to other cities!
 Read about the weather and how locals dress, then get your packing list in order.

-Of course, you’ll want to include hygiene products!
+Of course, you’ll want to include hygiene products like Purell hand sanitizer and others like:

 Of course!
 Bring some extra just in case they break or you can’t wash your reusable face masks.